dbermond/screencast/README.md

 ```

 ## REQUIREMENTS
-- The minimum requirements are a running X session and a recent *FFmpeg* version compiled with support for x11grab (libxcb) and the desired encoders.
-For example, if you want to use *vp9* video encoder and *opus* audio encoder it will require *FFmpeg* to be compiled with support for x11grab (libxcb), libvpx and libopus.
-It’s advised to use *FFmpeg* version git master.
+- The minimum requirements are a running X session, a recent *FFmpeg* version and *xdpyinfo*.
+It’s advised to use *FFmpeg* version git master. *FFmpeg* needs to be compiled with support for x11grab (libxcb) and the desired encoders.
 You can see a *FFmpeg* compilation guide and a recommended *FFmpeg* Arch Linux AUR package at the [LINKS](#links) section.

 - When recording audio (```-i``` and ```-a``` options not setted to ```none```) *FFmpeg* must have been compiled with support for ALSA audio.
 The default ```pulse``` setting for ```-i``` option requires *FFmpeg* to be compiled with support for pulseaudio (libpulse) as well.